eidpeter/nba-rookies-career-predictor/README.md

 - `misc`
     - `eda_report.html` : data profiling report (output of ydata-profiling)
     - `demo.png` : screenshot for README
-    - `test_junior_ds.pdf` : the rules of the project given by the interviewer
 - `models`
     - `nba_classifier.pkl` : the trained classification model
 - `notebooks`